mzohaibnaz/PixelSlide/README.md

       width: 260,           // lets PixelSlide to know how much width of your each span or item to slider horizontal perfectally
       height: 190,          // lets PixelSlide to know how much width of your each span or item to slider vertical perfectally
       items: 3,             // lets PixelSlide to know how much items you want to slide each time or how much item is displaying
+      effect: "scroll"      // default is scroll but you can apply all effect of jQuery UI but don't forget to include jQuery UI library
       nextBtn: false,       // provide id or class for next slide - default is .next
       prevBtn: false,       // provide id or class for previous slide - default is .prev
       pauseBtn: false,      // provide id or class for Pause Slider - default is .pauseBtn